How to Study for USMLE Step 3

 • Formulate a system for reading and understanding the CCS info that works for your brain.
 Use this system consistently.

-• If possible, line up CCS practice cases with your current studies.
+• If possible, line up CCS practice cases with your current studies, especially if you’re working with limited time before your USMLE Step 3 exam.

 FAQs